How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 Python

-Python is the most popular interview language for a reason — concise syntax means less time typing and more time thinking.
+Python is the most popular interview language for a reason: concise syntax means less time typing and more time thinking.
+For a quick recap of essential built-ins, check our Python Coding Interview Cheat Sheet.
+For a complete reference of templates and patterns for every data structure, see our Python Data Structures Companion Guide.

 Must-know standard library: